Advent Wreath & Candles: Understanding the Meaning, History & Tradition

 An Interactive Family Advent Prayer

-Some families enjoy saying prayers and blessings as they light a candle each Sunday.
+Some families enjoy saying prayers and blessings as they light a candle on the wreath each Sunday.
 This is an example of an interactive family prayer:

 Parent: Lord, you are the light of the world.